 Ram Jhula: It is also a suspension bridge similar to the Lakshman Jhula.
 It connects Sivananda Ashram and Swarg Ashram.
 Gita Bhawan and Parmarth Niketan Ashram are situated on the one end of the bridge.

 Beatles Ashram: It is located in the Swarg Ashram.
-This ashram was closed in 1997 consumed by the forest department.
-Still, there are some buildings such as meditation cells and lecture halls are there where people can witness of the glory of the ashram.
-In February 1968 Beatle stayed here to learn yoga and meditation.
-After the Beatle's visit, Rishikesh came in limelight throughout the world for yoga.
+This ashram was closed in 1997, consumed by the forest department.
+Still, there are some buildings, such as meditation cells and lecture halls where people can witness the glory of the ashram.
+In February 1968, Beatle stayed here to learn yoga and meditation.
+After the Beatle's visit, Rishikesh came into the limelight throughout the world for yoga.

-Parmarth Niketan: It is situated in the Swarg Ashram area, is a very popular Ashram for evening Arti on the ghats of river Ganges.
-It is a venue of International yoga festival that takes place every year in March.
+Parmarth Niketan: It is situated in the Swarg Ashram area and is a very popular Ashram to attend evening Arti.
+It is a venue for the International Yoga Festival that takes place every year in March.

-Neelkanth Mahadev Temple: The Temple of Lord Shiva located at a distance of 31 kms from Rishikesh.
-This Temple also offers hiking opportunity for hike lovers apart from its accessibility by road.
+Neelkanth Mahadev Temple: The Temple of Lord Shiva is located at a distance of 31 km from Rishikesh.
+This temple also offers hiking opportunities apart from its accessibility by road.
 Temple Timings: 05 AM to 01 PM and 04 PM to 09 PM.

 Sivananda Ashram: Sivananda Ashram is also known as Divine Life Society.
 It is located near Ram Jhula.
-There are numerous activities performed by the Ashram such as Yoga Meditation, plus it offers basic accommodation facility to live in Ashram and there is also a hospital.
+There are numerous activities performed by the Ashram, such as Yoga and meditation.
+They also offer a basic accommodation facility to live in Ashram and there is also a hospital.

-Bharat Mandir: Bharat Mandir Temple situated at the center in Rishikesh and near the main market.
+Bharat Mandir: Bharat Mandir Temple is situated at the center of Rishikesh and near the main market.
 This is one of the oldest temples in Rishikesh.
-The deity of the temple is Lord Vishnu and the Temple has small museum.
+The deity of the temple is Lord Vishnu and the complex has a small museum.
 (Temple Timings: 05 AM to 11 AM and 3 PM to 09 PM).

-Geeta Bhawan: Geeta Bhawan is Ashram located in Swarg Ashram area.
-The ashram has large complex with discourse hall and offers accommodation for tourist looking for economic stays.
+Geeta Bhawan: Geeta Bhawan is Ashram located in the Swarg Ashram area.
+The ashram has a large complex with a discourse hall and offers accommodation for tourists looking for economical stays.

-Swarg Ashram: Swarg Ashram is area between Lakshman Jhula and Rishikesh.
-This place is well known for various famous ashrams, beautiful surroundings and divine living.
+Swarg Ashram: Swarg Ashram is the area between Lakshman Jhula and Rishikesh.
+This place is well known for various famous ashrams, beautiful surroundings, and divine living.